-2. Pool account Settlement Purpose

-3. Client Unpaid Securities For pledging of Unpaid Securities

-Pledgee Account of Clients

-4. Client Securities Margin For Margin obligations to be

-Pledge Account given by way of Pledge/ Re-

-pledge

-5. Client Securities under Hold funded securities in respect

-Margin Funding Account of margin funding

-6. Client Nodal MFOS Account For subscription/ redemption of

-MFOS units
+S.No.
+Demat Account Category Purpose of Demat Account 1.
+Proprietary Account Hold Own Securities 2.
+Pool account Settlement Purpose 3.
+Client Unpaid Securities Pledgee Account For pledging of Unpaid Securities of Clients 4.
+Client Securities Margin Pledge Account For Margin obligations to be given by way of Pledge/ Repledge 5.
+Client Securities under Margin Funding Account Hold funded securities in respect of margin funding 6.
+Client Nodal MFOS Account For subscription/ redemption of MFOS units

-- 15.3.3 Naming proprietary bank accounts of the stock broker as 'Stock Broker-Proprietary Account' is voluntary.
-It is however clarified that bank account which do not fall under the above para of 15.3.2.1 and 15.3.2.2 would be deemed to be proprietary. - 15.3.4 All demat accounts maintained by stock brokers should be appropriately tagged.
-Further, it is prescribed that: - 15.3.4.1 Credit of securities shall not be allowed in any demat account left untagged from July 01, 2022 onwards.
-Credits on account of corporate actions shall be permitted. - 15.3.4.2 Debit of securities shall also not be allowed in any demat account left untagged from August 01, 2022. - 15.3.4.3 Stock Broker shall obtain permission from Stock Exchanges to allow tagging of such demat accounts from August 01, 2022 onwards.
-Stock Exchange shall grant such approval within two working days after imposing penalty as per their internal policy. - 15.3.4.4 The provision at 15.3.4 shall not be applicable for the demat accounts which are used exclusively for banking activities by stock brokers which are also banks.
+- 15.3.3.
+Naming proprietary bank accounts of the stock broker as 'Stock Broker-Proprietary Account' is voluntary.
+It is however clarified that bank account which do not fall under the above para of 15.3.2.1 and 15.3.2.2 would be deemed to be proprietary. - 15.3.4.
+All demat accounts maintained by stock brokers should be appropriately tagged.
+Further, it is prescribed that: - 15.3.4.1.
+Credit of securities shall not be allowed in any demat account left untagged from July 01, 2022 onwards.
+Credits on account of corporate actions shall be permitted. - 15.3.4.2.
+Debit of securities shall also not be allowed in any demat account left untagged from August 01, 2022.

+- 15.3.4.3.
+Stock Broker shall obtain permission from Stock Exchanges to allow tagging of such demat accounts from August 01, 2022 onwards.
+Stock Exchange shall grant such approval within two working days after imposing penalty as per their internal policy. - 15.3.4.4.
+The provision at 15.3.4 shall not be applicable for the demat accounts which are used exclusively for banking activities by stock brokers which are also banks.

-15.4 Reporting of Bank and Demat accounts maintained by Stock Broker:
+15.4.
+Reporting of Bank and Demat accounts maintained by Stock Broker:

-15.4.1 The stock brokers shall inform the Stock Exchanges of existing and new bank account(s) in the following format:
+15.4.1.
+The stock brokers shall inform the Stock Exchanges of existing and new bank account(s) in the following format:

-Name and Name of Account IFSC Name Purpose of Date of address of the Number Code of Account Opening Bank Branch Account (Own/Client/ Settlement)
+Name Name of Account IFSC Name Purpose of Date of

+and the Number Code of Account Opening

+address Branch Account (Own/Client/

+of Bank Settlement)

+Ī

-- 15.4.1.1 Stock Broker which is also Bank, may be required to report to the Stock Exchanges only those bank accounts that are used for their stock broking activities. - 15.4.2 The stock brokers shall inform the Stock Exchanges of existing and new demat account(s) in the following format:
+- 15.4.1.1.
+Stock Broker which is also Bank, may be required to report to the Stock Exchanges only those bank accounts that are used for their stock broking activities. - 15.4.2.
+The stock brokers shall inform the Stock Exchanges of existing and new demat account(s) in the following format:

-Name Account DP Name of PAN Sub-type/ tag Date of
+Name of Account DP ID Name of PAN Sub-type/ tag Date

-of DP Number/ ID Account of Demat Opening
+DP Number Account of Demat of

-Client ID Holder Account
+/ Client Holder Account 17 Open

+ID ing

-- 15.4.3 Stock Exchanges and/or Depositories, as the case may be, shall ensure the following: - 15.4.3.1 All new bank and demat accounts opened by the stock brokers shall be named as per the above given nomenclature and the details shall be communicated to the Stock Exchanges within one week of the opening of the account. - 15.4.3.2 In case of closure of any of the reported bank and demat accounts, the same shall be communicated to the Stock Exchanges within one week of its closure. - 15.4.3.3 Depositories shall ensure that once the nomenclature for a particular demat account has been assigned by the stock broker, then the same shall not be modified. - 15.4.3.4 Any non-compliance/non-reporting in this regard by the stock broker shall attract penal action as per the provisions of Stock Exchanges.
+- 15.4.3.
+Stock Exchanges and/or Depositories, as the case may be, shall ensure the following: - 15.4.3.1.
+All new bank and demat accounts opened by the stock brokers shall be named as per the above given nomenclature and the details shall be communicated to the Stock

-&lt;sup>17Reference: SEBI Circular SEBI/HO/MIRSD/ MIRSD\DPIEA/P/CIR/2022/83 dated June 20, 2022
+Reference: Circular SEBI/HO/ MIRSD/ MIRSD_DPIEA/P/CIR/2022/83 dated June 20, 2022